fmease/tylift/README.md

 }
 ```

 And after expansion below.
-It's partially hygienic, identifiers prefixed with double underscores are unhygienic.
+It's partially [hygienic](https://en.wikipedia.org/wiki/Hygienic_macro); generated identifiers which are unhygienic because of current limitations of the `proc_macro` API are prefixed with double underscores (`__`) to lower the change of name collisions.
-The reason is current API limitations of `proc_macro`.

 ```rust
 use tylift::tylift;